odedbein/SEL_public/README.md

 model_msessions_SEL2_pairsReps: This is the model that was used to run the univariate analysis on the associative learning (pairs) task.

 contrasts_SEL2_PRE_POST_sim_msessions: in SPM, to obtain t-maps, one needs to run contrasts after estimating the models.
 This does that for the pre/post similarity

+model_msessions_SEL2_pairsReps: This is the model that was used to run the univariate analysis on the associative learning (pairs) task.

 contrasts_SEL2_pairsRep_msessions: in SPM, to obtain t-maps, one needs to run contrasts after estimating the models.
 This does that for the univariate analysis on the associative learning (pairs) task.
 It uses the csv file: contrasts_SEL2_pairsRep.csv

 FilesRelocationPairsRep.m: this file moves the contrast files to a group folder, for group level analysis.
 The group level analysis is then done using SPM gui.